MARSHMALLLOW/FORMAT-C-DRVE/README.md

 - First thing, I wrote the MBR in assembly(see code.asm)
 - Next, I assembled it(lol) and I converted it into the C extension (use a converter, like HxD, etc...)
 - Then, I wrote a C++ code (see main.cpp)
-- Finally, I decided to share it, int GitHub!
+- Finally, I decided to share it!

 ## VERY IMPORTANT NOTICE: use it at your own risk!
 For educational purposes only!
 ## And, this isn't a simple MBR overwritter, it's VERY VERY DANGEROUS! :O IT HELPS LOSING YOUR DATA!!!